 Students are required to attend weekly team practices.
 Student workload depends on student event/s chosen to compete.
 Basically, students can anticipate @4 hours of work outside of club time.
-Grades for being a member of the team will be based on attendance and preparedness for team practices and tournaments.
-We ask parents to volunteer to judge at tournaments during the year.
+Grades for being a member of the team will be based on attendance, service, and preparedness for team practices and tournaments.
+We ask parents to volunteer to judge at two tournaments during the year.
 Our team is known for providing excellent judge training as well as for always bringing good judges to all the tournaments we attend.
 Tournaments: Students will perfect their skills by.
 Competing at local and state wide tournaments.
-There will be 4 tournaments on the Team Schedules students must attend.
+There will be 7 tournaments on the Team Schedule.
+Students must attend at least 6 to be experienced enough to qualify to the National Tournament.
 Tournament fees range from \$10 per event entry to \$40 per event entry.
 Most tournaments are within a 1-hour drive from THEO and parents often arrange carpools to and from the tournament locations.
 As much as possible we try to limit overnight tournaments due to coat and logistics, however there are some great tournaments around the state and the students always benefit in skill, as well as just have a blast, when attending these offerings.
 Travel Tournaments are optional with the exception of the District Tournament.
 The District Tournament is mandatory and is usually always a travel tournament.
+Membership Fee:

-Membership Fee: (There is NO monthly tuition for THEO Forensics.
-Total student membership is \$500.00 per student payable in three installments: \$150 at time of registration \$125 payable Dec 1, January 1, and February 1 only The membership fee covers weekly coaching, tournament preparation, tournament management, team supervision at tournaments, judging/working TAB at tournaments, hiring of event consultants as necessary. \$150.00 supply fee per student.
-This fee is due by August 1st and does include individual membership into the NSDA National Speech & Debate Honor Society, the oldest speech and debate society in existence since 1925, as well as team fees.
+There is NO monthly tuition for THEO Forensics.
+Total student membership is \$850.00 per student payable in full at time of registration or in three installments: \$250 at time of registration \$250 August 1st \$350 October 1st The membership fee covers weekly coaching, tournament preparation, tournament management, team supervision at tournaments, judging/working TAB at tournaments, hiring of event consultants as necessary. \$150.00 supply fee per family.
+This fee includes membership into the NSDA National Speech & Debate Honor Society, the oldest speech and debate society in existence since 1925.
 There will be additional expenses for tournament entry fees and travel expenses for out-of-town tournaments.
 National Tournament Qualifiers: As stated, the goal is to help each student qualify to the NSDA National Tournament, which is held in June of each year.
 Students who qualify to the National Tournament will have an additional fee of \$500.00 plus tournament fees and travel expenses for student and coach.
-Club Size: Minimum of 10 students and max of 22 students Club Schedule: Fridays from 12:30 - 3:00.
-There will also be optional extra practices on the weeks before tournaments.
-These will be held at THEO on Fridays.
+Club Size: Minimum of 10 students and max of 22 students As of: 3/7/2024 Page 211 of 214 Club Schedule: Fridays from 12:35 - 3:00.

 Due to the interactive nature of this class, remote learning is not an option.
 Please notify the teacher if you will be absent.
-Remote learning can be arranged for COVID exposure or illness with advanced notice to the teacher.
-As of: 10/17/2023 Page 188 of 191 Homework: Depends on student commitment and event/s chosen to compete in.
+Homework: Depends on student commitment and event/s chosen to compete in.
 Anticipate at least 4-6 hours outside of class and tournament participation.